When you have diabetes, it’s easier to manage your blood sugar levels if you stick to a set of diet “Do’s” and “Don’ts”.

 Although many people suffering from diabetes avoid starch because it gets converted into glucose, which raises blood sugar levels, a daily dose of carbs are essential to meet energy requirements.

-Eat more whole wheat bread and rotis, brown rice, and oats.
-Whole grain starches give you more vitamins, minerals, and fibre than refined or white versions.
+Do: Eat more whole wheat bread and rotis, brown rice, and oats.
+Whole-grain starches give you more vitamins, minerals, and fibre than refined or white versions.
 Whole grains are also less likely to cause rapid spikes in your blood sugar.

-Avoid white bread, white rice, deep-fried foods and sweets such as ladoos, halwa and rasgulla, as they will quickly increase blood sugar.
+Don't: Avoid white bread, white rice, deep-fried foods and Indian sweets like laddoos, halwas and rasgullas, as they will quickly increase blood sugar.

 Fruits are a good source of carbohydrates, fibre, minerals, and vitamins.

-Eat small servings of apples, bananas, oranges and other fruits.
-If you are looking for a quick dessert, just layer up some bananas and add some low-fat unsweetened dahi to it.
+Do: Eat small servings of apples, bananas, oranges and other fruits.
+If you are looking for a quick dessert, just layer up some bananas and add some low-fat unsweetened dahi (curds) to it.

 When it comes to protein, you can choose from a variety of plant and animal sources.
 Trim visible fat from meat and poultry and use a low-fat cooking method, such as roasting and boiling.